 After you have done your research, you need to make those first steps into the world of self-employment.
 This is the frightening part, but if you have prepared well and set up a safety net, then you shouldn’t worry too much.

-The first thing to do when you start a business nowadays is found a website.
+The first thing to do when you start a business nowadays is build a website.
 There are various Content Management Services (CMS) for this, and I am reliably informed that I am a dinosaur for using WordPress because Webflow is the new kid in town.
 Anyway, you can pick from:

 - and many others